 A one-month certificate of deposit matures in the span of just four quick weeks.
-Interest rates on these CDs typically are low.
-That’s mostly because banks want account holders to lock up their money for longer periods of time.
+Interest rates on these CDs typically are low, mostly because banks want account holders to lock up their money for longer periods.
 But you may prefer a one-month CD if you need to protect some cash for the short term and think you’d be tempted to spend it.

-However, many savings accounts and money market accounts offer higher annual percentage yields (APYs) than 1-month CDs.
+Many savings accounts and money market accounts, however, offer higher annual percentage yields (APYs) than one-month CDs.
 But savings deposit accounts usually have variable APYs, while term CDs generally have fixed APYs for the term.

-While one-month CD rates are typically low, you may be able to find accounts offering a competitive yield.
-Here are the best one-month CD rates to give you the highest fixed return possible for this term.
+Though one-month CD rates are typically low, you may be able to find accounts offering competitive yields.
+Here are the best one-month CDs, providing the highest possible fixed return for this term.

 Bankrate’s guide to choosing the right CD rate

 Bankrate has more than four decades of experience in financial publishing, so you know you’re getting information you can trust.
 Bankrate was born in 1976 as “Bank Rate Monitor,” a print publisher for the banking industry, and has been online since 1996.
 Hundreds of top publications rely on Bankrate.
 Outlets such as The Wall Street Journal, USA Today, The New York Times, CNBC and Bloomberg depend on Bankrate as the trusted source of financial rates and information.

 At Bankrate, we strive to help you make smarter financial decisions.
 We follow strict guidelines to ensure that our editorial content is unbiased and not influenced by advertisers.
 Our editorial team receives no direct compensation from advertisers and our content is thoroughly fact-checked to ensure accuracy.

 Bankrate regularly surveys around 70 widely available financial institutions, made up of the biggest banks and credit unions, as well as a number of popular online banks.